Global stock markets, Bitcoin, and oil prices are all rising.

 On Friday, Goldman Sachs announced an increase in third-quarter profits, owing to strong growth in its financial advice and trading operations.

-The US economy appears to be on track, according to new data released on Friday, with consumers increasing their spending in September and retail sales rising unexpectedly by 0.7 percent, boosted by wide gains that went beyond gasoline and automobiles.
+The US economy appears to be on track, according to new data released on Friday, with retail sales up unexpectedly by 0.7 percent in September, boosted by wide gains that went beyond gasoline and automobiles.

+Following the White House announcement that the United States will reopen its borders to foreign tourists fully vaccinated against Covid-19 on November 8, travel-related equities in the United States had a nice day.

+Expedia gained 1.8 percent, Marriott International gained 3.1 percent, and American Airlines gained 1.7 percent.

-Bitcoin surpassed $60,000 for the first time since April, thanks to rising expectations that the Securities and Exchange Commission will approve the first Bitcoin futures exchange-traded fund in the United States.
+Bitcoin surpassed $60,000 for the first time since April, thanks to rising expectations that the Securities and Exchange Commission will approve the first US exchange-traded fund for cryptocurrency futures.

 According to Bloomberg News, the move could happen as soon as next week, making Bitcoin a financial instrument that can be traded like other securities, potentially making it more appealing to traditional investors.

-The ETF would cap off a memorable year for the world’s most popular cryptocurrency, which reached a new high of $64,870 in April and became legal tender in El Salvador, the first country to do so.
+The ETF would cap off a memorable year for the world’s most popular digital currency, which reached a new high of $64,870 in April and became legal cash in El Salvador, the first country to do so.

 “The SEC’s approval of a Bitcoin ETF is a watershed event for the crypto industry since it might be the catalyst for attracting the next wave of crypto investors,” said Edward Moya, senior market analyst at OANDA.